CvO-Theory/apt/README.md

 the software, [Ant](http://ant.apache.org) is used.
 The configuration for Ant is contained in a file called "build.xml".
 The way that Ant is called varies depending on the operating system and integrated development environment used.
-This guide explains how a JAR file can be built on on Unix-like systems.
+This guide explains how a JAR file can be built on Unix-like systems.
 Please refer to the relevant online documentation for other systems.

 Building and using a JAR file on the command line of Unix-like systems: